MoveMuma Fit & MoveMuma Restore Sessions

 I currently have a maximum of 10 mums per session in the MoveMuma Fit Sessions and 10 mums per session in my MoveMuma Restore sessions, as this way each woman gets personalised attention, which is very important when returning to exercise after having a baby.

 Also, it gives both the mums and the little people time to adapt to the session without the session becoming too crazy.

 Where are sessions held?

-In Block 1 2020 sessions will be held either at Carine Open Space, Carine or at my new Home Studio in Duncraig.
+Sessions are held either at Carine Open Space, Carine, VIRTUAL LIVE on Zoom, or at my Home Studio in Duncraig.

-If I book into 1 session per week, but then decide I want to commit to unlimitrf sessions per week, is this possible?
+If I book into 1 session per week, but then decide I want to commit to unlimited sessions per week, is this possible?

 Absolutely!
 It will of course be dependent on places available in other MoveMuma sessions, however, I am happy to discuss this with you if you would like to add an additional session at any time.